• Home

 We are fortunate to have a generous parish, which means a lot of notes and coins to be counted and prepared for banking after every weekend Mass.
 Our collection counters meet each week to do the counting, record amounts included in Gift Aid envelopes (which support the reclaim of income tax already paid) and arrange for the banking of the cash that has been collected.

-Contact Sister Joan via the Parish Office
+Contact Parish Office

 Finance Committee